dixieboy/layaair_demos/readme.md

-Title         : Welcome
-Author        : Michael Wu
-Logo          : True

-[TITLE]

 # About this Demo

+---

-This Demo is pure personal record of Learning LayaAir Engine.
+This Demo is  pure personal record of learning the LayaAir Engine.
+If you have the same goal of learning the engine, come and joy me.
+I hope this little project will help you learn it more quickly!

-* Read the [LayaAir document].

-Enjoy!

-[LayaAir document]: https://ldc.layabox.com/doc/  "Madoko reference manual"